Special Weather Statement issued for Eastern Norton Sound and Nulato Hills by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-26 16:19:00 EDT Expires: 2022-08-26 17:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Haywood; Northern Jackson; Southern Jackson; Transylvania A strong thunderstorm will impact portions of central Transylvania, central Jackson and south central Haywood Counties through 545 PM EDT At 510 PM EDT, Doppler radar was tracking a strong thunderstorm 8 miles southeast of Sylva, or 4 miles east of Cullowhee, moving southeast at 10 mph.
+Effective: 2022-08-28 16:22:00 EDT Expires: 2022-08-28 17:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Cabarrus; Mecklenburg; Union A strong thunderstorm will impact portions of south central Cabarrus, southeastern Mecklenburg and northern Union Counties through 530 PM EDT At 501 PM EDT, Doppler radar was tracking a strong thunderstorm 13 miles north of Monroe, or 4 miles northeast of Fairview In Union County, moving west at 20 mph.
 HAZARD...Wind gusts up to 40 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Cullowhee, B.R.
-Parkway-Black Balsam To Mount Pisgah, Graveyard Fields, Lake Glenville, B.R.
-Parkway-Balsam Gap To Black Balsam Area, Black Balsam Area, Tuckasegee, Wolf Mountain, Balsam Grove and Savannah.
+Locations impacted include Monroe, East Charlotte, Matthews, Mint Hill, Indian Trail, Stallings, Unionville, Wesley Chapel, Lake Park and Hemby Bridge.
 MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPH

 weather.gov